FMCSA Training – Commercial/Heavy Truck Training for the CT PR-1

 The MMUCC PR-1 training course was developed and approved by the police academy.
 Officers are presented with a complete overview of new terminology as well as the ability to electronically submit their crash reports to the CT Department of Transportation (DOT) .

-Our field coordinators, Charles Grasso and Kevin Slater are law enforcement officers, active and retired, and possess a strong background in crash investigation.
-They conduct initial and ongoing training for the MMUCC PR-1.
-Both field coordinators are crash scene reconstructionists, court deemed experts and police academy certified instructors.
+Our field coordinator, Charles Grasso, is a retired law enforcement sergeant who possesses a strong background in crash investigation.
+He conducts initial and ongoing training for the MMUCC PR-1.
+Charles is a crash scene reconstructionist, court deemed expert and police academy certified instructor.

 Click Here to upload the FMCSA Workshop Registration Form.